-Also used an abbreviation of the NT loader, these files happens to be the boot loader for all the releases of Windows NT Operating System.
+Also used an abbreviation of the NT loader, these files happen to be the boot loader for all the releases of the Windows NT Operating System.
 This is extended up till Windows XP and Windows Server 2003.
 While the primary hard drive is used to run it, portable storage devices that include a CD-ROM, Flash Drives, Floppy Disk, are also used in order to run it.
-Alongside, NTLDR offers the capacity to a load non NT-based OS if the appropriate boot sector in a file is present.
+Alongside, NTLDR offers the capacity to load non-NT-based OS if the appropriate boot sector in a file is present.

 This is not all, as NTLDR, at least, requires the following files to be on the system volume for a smooth function.